sekika/swrcfit/README.md

 8. ChangeLog ...
 Version history
 9. COPYING ...
 GNU General Public License

-## Quick installation guide
+## How to install

-Here only quick guide for installation on each platform is documented.
+Quick guide for installation on each operating system is shown here.
 For more information, refer to [Installtion of SWRC Fit](https://github.com/sekika/swrcfit/wiki/Installation-of-SWRC-Fit)

 ### Windows
 1. Install [cygwin](https://www.cygwin.com/)